DisColow/reps-counter/readme.md

 There is a sound effect that plays each time you press a button in order to make sure you pressed the (correct) button

-Below the buttons, you can see logs and know the delta between each button press
+Click "Show metrics" to display the delta between each button press

 Press the center button to reset the app (counter to 0 and flush the logs)

-Scroll down to access the settings and toggle sound effects
+Add the progressive web app to your homepage on iOS !

 # Preview